hazelcast/hazelcast/hazelcast-documentation/src/CustomSerialization.md

 Assume that our custom serialization will serialize Foo into XML.
 First we need to implement a `com.hazelcast.nio.serialization.StreamSerializer`.
-A very simple one that uses XMLEncoder and XMLDecoder, would look like the following:
+A very simple one that uses XMLEncoder and XMLDecoder could look like the following:

 ```java
 public static class FooXmlSerializer implements StreamSerializer<Foo> {